arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Parameters
     -   distinct\|all: specifies whether to remove duplicate records during counting.
 The default value is all, which indicates that all records are counted.
 If this parameter is set to distinct, only records with distinct values are counted.
     -   value: the column for the function to count the number of records.
 The column can be of any data type.
-If a value in the specified column is NULL, the row that contains this value is not counted.
+If a value in the specified column is NULL, the row that contains this value is not included in the calculation.
 You can set value to an asterisk \(`*`\).
 This means that you can run `count(*)` to count all records.
 -   Return value

     This function returns a value of the BIGINT type.